qq831799/developer-zone/docs/Implement Features/Alerts.md

 ![alert-sequence](../_img/alert-sequence.png)

-The **Alerts** feature enables you to your configure alert thresholds for the plugin to trigger alert messages to Allxon Portal.
+The **Alerts** feature enables you to you configure alert thresholds for the plugin to trigger alert messages to Allxon Portal.
 Then the Portal can send the alert message to you via email, Webhook, LINE, etc., depending on the notification channel setting on the Portal.

 Similar to creating other cards, you need to send `v2/notifyPluginUpdate` to initialize the Alert Settings card.
 Once the initialization is completed, the plugin receives `v2/notifyPluginAlarmUpdate`.
 With such configuration, whenever the alert threshold is reached, the plugin triggers `v2/notifyPluginAlert` to the Portal.